edge-core/sonic-buildimage/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please make sure you've read and understood our contributing guidelines;
+Please make sure you've read and understood our contributing guidelines: https://github.com/Azure/SONiC/blob/gh-pages/CONTRIBUTING.md
-https://github.com/Azure/SONiC/blob/gh-pages/CONTRIBUTING.md

 ** Make sure all your commits include a signature generated with `git commit -s` **

-If this is a bug fix, make sure your description includes "fixes #xxxx", or "closes #xxxx"
+If this is a bug fix, make sure your description includes "fixes #xxxx", or "closes #xxxx" or "resolves #xxxx"

 Please provide the following information:
 -->